-Texas A.G. threatens lawsuit over State Fair of Texas gun policy
+Texas Attorney General Ken Paxton threatens lawsuit over State Fair of Texas gun policy

 Paxton said the State Fair of Texas policy, announced earlier this month, violates state law which permits licensed gun owners to lawfully carry in places owned or leased by governmental entities.
 Fair Park, where the annual State Fair of Texas is held, is owned by the City of Dallas.

 Last year, 23-year-old Cameron Turner opened fire at the fair, shooting three people.
-State fair officials said Turner was not licensed and they are not sure how he got the gun inside the fair grounds.
+State fair officials said Turner was not licensed and they are not sure how he got the gun inside the fairgrounds.

 In response to that shooting, the fair announced the new gun policy which "prohibits fairgoers from carrying all firearms, knives with blades over 5.5 inches long, clubs, explosive devices, ammunition, chemical dispensing devices, replicas or hoaxes, or weapons of any kind.
 This includes concealed carry and open carry of firearms anywhere on the fairgrounds including Cotton Bowl Stadium.
 This policy does not include elected, appointed, or employed peace officers."

-Paxton added that legal action is warranted and gave the City of Dallas 15 days get the policy changed.
+Paxton added that legal action is warranted and gave the City of Dallas 15 days to get the policy changed.

 Read more